khanmdsohel02/client-side-xiaomi-warehouse/README.md

 ##  Live link : https://xiaomi-warehouse.web.app/

 # This website is basically warehouse based i.e. warehousing.
-Here various products of Shaomi company are warehoused on mobile router TVs and supplied for sale to various retailers.
+Here various products of Xiaomi company are warehoused on mobile router TVs and supplied for sale to various retailers.

 ## What has been done in the project